7uperior/famlafl/docs/source/implementations/data_structures.rst

 we are looking at sequences of trades in the same direction.
 The idea is that we are trying to detect order flow imbalance caused by actions such as large traders sweeping the order book or iceberg orders.

-2 types of run bars are implemented in mlfinlab:
+2 types of run bars are implemented in famlafl:

     1. Expected number of ticks, defined as EWMA (book implementation)
     2. Constant number of expected number of ticks.